Get a quote

 Average monthly costs for term life insurance by age and gender

-SOURCE: https://www.policygenius.com/life-insurance/affordable-life-insurance/ Rates valid as of 1/11/2021
+SOURCE: https://www.policygenius.com/life-insurance/life-insurance-rates/ Rate illustration valid as of 7/1/2024

-This chart shows average rates quoted in January 2021 for a 20-year "level term" life insurance policy, which means premiums stay the same for the length of the policy.
+This chart shows average monthly rates quoted in April 2024 for a 20-year "level term" life insurance policy, which means premiums stay the same for the length of the policy.
 Will the cost of life insurance be the same for you?
 Probably not, because you're not an "average," you're an individual with specific needs.
 When you buy a policy, the life insurance company will set the rate you pay according to the type of policy you choose, the coverage amount, and the risk to insuring your life, which has to do with your expected longevity.

 Fact: Life insurance can be surprisingly affordable.

-The Life Insurance Marketing and Research Association (LIMRA) found that most people believe the price of a term life insurance policy is three times higher than the actual cost 2.
+The Life Insurance Marketing and Research Association (LIMRA) found that most people believe the price of a term life insurance policy is three times higher than the actual cost2.

 The three main factors that affect life insurance rates – and what you can do about them